javidyousaf/GEOG5003M_ASSIGNMENT_2/README.md

     </tr>
 </table>

-White Start Line Analysis is a desktop application developed to detect and analyse icebergs and determine their tow ability using satellite lidar and radar data.
+White Start Line Analysis is a desktop application developed to detect and analyse icebergs, using satellite lidar and radar data of an arear of the sea in the White Start Line shipping lanes.
+The analysis calculates the volume and mass of the iceberg to determine its tow ability.

 ## Contents